ptmt/ptmt.github.com/posts/2025/return.md

 > 2. do not care just give me engagement
 > 3. stand-alone personal blog

-I’ve had several phases in my life when I tried blogging.
-This exact site alone is probably 4th reincarnation of it.
+I’ve had several phases in my life when I tried blogging. potomushto.com is probably 4th reincarnation of it.
 At one point, I created a separate Tumblr just for a seven-day trip and I still love that blog.
 Going back and rereading it once every five years gives me chills.
 Maybe I’ll bring it over here someday, when I figure out a proper way to separate things.

 Another time, I used a throwaway name on Blogspot or WordPress.
 Something that cost me nothing and required zero hassle.
 And it’s still there.
 Still working.
 Still openable after all these years.
 Still close to zero readers and visitors.

 Twenty years ago, I loved writing so much that I did it almost every day.
 After a while, I decided that what I was producing didn’t look serious enough, and that I needed a more professional blog.
 Then I decided I wanted to write essays.
 Exquisitely bad pieces.
 I guess I just loved the act of typing on a keyboard.
-They were so bad that I came to an inevitable conclusion — not just to stop, but to shut the whole site down.
+They were so bad that I came to an inevitable conclusion: not just to stop, but to shut the whole site down.

-And then, ten years later, it became obvious that social media gave you a much bigger boost.
+And then, ten years later, at 2015 it became obvious that social media gave you a much bigger boost.
 It felt great riding that wave: you could easily discover new, interesting people, and they could find you just as easily.

 That went on until I started my new full-time job.
-I had less and less time to write — partly because I was already writing about technology and open source for work, and partly because my energy for “extra” writing was slowly running out.
+I had less and less time to write.
+Partly because I was already writing about technology and open source for work, and partly because my energy for “extra” writing was slowly running out.
 I felt no need, and that was a mistake.

 Compare these two images: